Nike

 Ten Moats Verdict

 Nike's moat is brand + scale + product cadence — AI is largely neutral (improves marketing efficiency, accelerates design but does not threaten the brand).
-The thesis question is execution-and-China, not technological obsolescence; turnaround thesis is reasonable at depressed valuation.
+The thesis question is execution-and-China, not technological obsolescence; with stock at $42 (52-week low) and FY27 EPS recovery still intact, the risk/reward has improved despite worsening China — turnaround thesis is now priced as failed.

 N/A — consumer brand, not interface.